nyorain/kms-vulkan/README.md

 smoothly animated color wheel.
 This way you can know which renderer is used, but it will obviously also be logged.

-Vulkan can only import dma buffer images if its modifier is known.
+Vulkan can only import dma buffer images if their format modifier is known.
 It additionally needs a couple of extension.
 At the time of writing (May 2019), AMD has no support for drm format modifiers at all, so vulkan importing won't work on AMD hardware (*yet, hopefully*).
-The required `VK_EXT_image_drm_format_modifier`
-extension is not merged on mesa upstream yet, but there exists a [merge request](https://gitlab.freedesktop.org/mesa/mesa/merge_requests/515) for anv, the intel vulkan driver.
+Support for the required `VK_EXT_image_drm_format_modifier` extension is not merged into mesa upstream yet, but there exists a [merge request](https://gitlab.freedesktop.org/mesa/mesa/merge_requests/515) for anv, the intel vulkan driver.
 The application was tested and verified to work with that implementation on an intel gpu.